This post may contain affiliate links. Please see my disclosure policy for details.

 Fosters Almshouses today

-Today, English Heritage have classed this incredible building as Grade II listed which means it’s of considerable interest and is protected.
+Today, English Heritage has classed this incredible building as Grade II listed which means it’s of considerable interest and is protected.

 In 2007, Bristol Charities repurposed the rooms into residential housing for the elderly.
 But, it was deemed unfit for the infirm and it was sold at auction to fund the new ‘John Foster’s Almshouse’ in Bristol.